Hello and welcome to the podcast of Lotus Eaters episode 1236.

 I mean, I saw Leo post the other day.

-He's like, I used to be nervous about an English flag, but now I'm just like, oh, thank God my kindred.
+He's like, I used to be nervous about an English flag, but now I'm just like, oh, thank God, my kindred.

-And it's like, for even the Scots to be like, oh, thank God the English are putting their flags up is really interesting.
+And it's like, for even the Scots to be like, oh, thank God, the English are putting their flags up, is really interesting.

-You missed the point, Jenners.
+Missed the point, Jenners.

-You look like containment, disgusting.
+You look like containment.

 Get up there with an English flag, you bloody poser.

-But Jennerick deserves special shaming for this.
+But Jenrick deserves special shaming for this.

-But I don't see too much of a problem with putting up the British flag.
+And I don't see too much of a problem with putting up the British flag.

 Because they don't find it something to react to.